 International Conferences on NBM

 Since spring of 2015, a group of researchers from several countries in Europe have collaborated closely in setting the stage for a series of international conferences on new business models The aim is to set up a comparative study in different countries in Europe.
 The ambition is to begin a five-year perspective.
 The first conference took place in Toulouse at the Toulouse Business School on 16 and June 17, 2016.
-The next was in Graz Austria in June 2017.
-In 2018 the conference will be held in Sofia (Bulgaria).
+The next was in Graz, Austria in June 2017.
+In 2018 the conference, organised by the VU, Brussels, was held in Sofia (Bulgaria).
+The next conference will be in Berlin, Germany the 1-3 of July 2019.
 If you like to join please find more informationhere.
 There is a LinkedIn group created around NBMS.
 You can sign up for it.